 I first used Shopfactory which is great software but it had a few flaws.
 Sometimes I would go for days without taking orders, 1 ) because I was only running the business part-time and 2 ) in the early days I was not busy every day and cared less if I’m honest with the boarding kennels being my main income.

 In 2012, my site suffered a malware infection.
-I had another site built using Open Cart for about £2,30o.
-It was ‘pretty n all that’ but I never managed to get it to rank anywhere.
+I had another site built using Open Cart for about £2,300.
+It was ‘pretty n all that’, but I never managed to get it to rank anywhere.
 I do recommend the platform though.
 It is a really clean UX and great backend, I was tempted to go back recently but wanted to keep all my stores on WordPress.

 In 2015 I had my online store redesigned.
-I was lucky in as much as it only cost me a few hundred quid as I knew the designer, it also leads me to my second business of designing websites that I started in November 2017.
+I was lucky in as much as it only cost me a few hundred quid as I knew the designer.

-I now use the popular WordPress platform.
-Unless you know how to find out, I’ll keep the design secrets under my hat.
-I now run a successful full-time business making dog leads and collars for a living with several design rights on my creations list.
+I now run a successful full-time business making dog leads and collars with several design rights on my creations list.

 More about me